xieyuheng/inner/persons/charles-sanders-peirce/the-doctrine-of-chances.md

 occurrence.[37]
 It is quite clear to me that some of the worst and most persistent errors in the use of the doctrine of chances have arisen from this vicious mode of expression.[38]

+- **Xie:** We should use conditional probability as the primitive, instead of viewing probability of event as primitive, because conditional probability is the probability of inference.

 # IV